Do you want to know what happens when you switch WordPress themes?

 First, it’s very important you create a complete website backup using a WordPress backup plugin.
 This saves a copy of your posts, pages, plugins, media, and databases.

-For more details, see our guide on how to backup your WordPress site with UpdraftPlus.
+Need help?
+See our guide on how to back up your WordPress site with Duplicator.

 For more details, see our checklist of things you must do before changing WordPress themes.

 Before activating your new WordPress theme, you can use the built-in preview feature to see how it will look.
 WordPress lets you install and preview themes in real-time without activating them on the front end

 Simply go to Appearance » Themes and then hover over the theme and click the ‘Live Preview’ button to see what it will look like.